cxlvinchau/hips/docs/getting_started.rst

     </a>

 The previous chapters introduced how to explicitely create an MIP model.
-This approach is inpractical for most real-life problems, since the size of variable and constraints in those models can be very large.
+This approach is inpractical for most real-life problems, since the number of variable and constraints in those models can be very large.
 Therefore the HIPS module contains a Loader class, that can read models from MPS files.

-MPS is a file format for representing linear and mixed integer problem and is a standard in most commercial and open source solvers.
+MPS (Mathematical Programming System) is a file format for representing linear and mixed integer problem and is a standard in most commercial and open source solvers.
 It is column-oriented which makes it rather human-inreadable.
 An elaborate explanation of the format and its various header sections can be found in :cite:`the official Gurobi documentation<gurobi-mps>`.
-It should be noted, that the optimization sense is not specifiable in the MPS file and thus has to be set manually after loading.
+It should be noted, that the optimization sense is not specifiable in the MPS format and thus has to be set manually after loading.

-There are two helper functions implemented for loading an :class:`MIPModel <hips.models.MIPModel>` from an MPS file.
+There are two helper functions implemented in HIPS for loading an :class:`MIPModel <hips.models.MIPModel>` from an MPS file.

-The :func:`primitive loader<hips.loader.mps_loader.load_mps_primitive>` loads every variable of the MPS file specified in the \textbf{path} parameter as a 1-dimensional variable.
+The :func:`primitive loader<hips.loader.load_mps_primitive>` loads every variable of the MPS file specified in the *path* parameter as a 1-dimensional variable.
 The specified *path* is concatenated with the current working directory.
-This loader version can be used for an easier understanding and debugging of the created model.
-However the runtime of this loader suffers from inefficiency.
+This loader version can be used for easy understanding and debugging of the created model.
+However the runtime of this loader suffers from computational inefficiency.

-The second :func:`loader<hips.loader.mps_loader.load_mps>` loads the continuous, integer and binary variables as multidimensional variables.
+The second :func:`loader<hips.loader.load_mps>` loads the continuous, integer and binary variables as multidimensional variables.
 This allows the underlying solvers to make use of vectorization.
-Therefore this loader is about 10 times more runtime efficient than the primitive version.
+Therefore this loader is much more runtime efficient than the primitive version.

 We can use the MPS loader in HIPS as follows: